What heart patients can learn from Pinktober pinkwashing

 by Carolyn Thomas ♥ @HeartSisters

-“I can’t really say – because those who actually feel too uncomfortable probably just stop attending after a while.
-But the ones who stay seem pretty happy!”
+“I can’t really say – because those who actually feel too uncomfortable often just stop attending after a while.
+But the ones who stay seem pretty comfortable!”

 It turns out that what I was describing is essentially what’s known as survivorship bias.*